Boyquotes/my-solana-lib/nextjs-app/README.md

 The app provides a simple interface to:
 - Input a Solana RPC URL (defaults to `NEXT_PUBLIC_RPC` environment variable)
 - Input a token account address (defaults to a sample address)
-- Fetch and display token account information using the `my-solana-lib` library
+- Fetch and display token account information using the `CyberGoldSDK` from my-solana-lib

 ## Environment Variables